netgroup-polito/crownlabs-site/content/learning/golang/golang.md

 The first step is to install Go and it can be done easly [here](https://golang.org/doc/install).

-### Ides and editor plugins
+### IDEs and editor plugins

 To write code in Go, we suggest some IDEs such as [Visual Studio Code](https://code.visualstudio.com/) or [Goland](https://www.jetbrains.com/go/) and text editor plugins like [vim-go](https://github.com/fatih/vim-go).
-For newbie students of Go the best is *Goland* which also has some mini tutorials of editing with code examples.
+For newbie of Go the best is *Goland* which also has some mini tutorials of editing with code examples.

 ## Start learning Go